 Printing on Your Envelopes

 If you've made your own envelopes using a template or you have purchased envelopes you may decide that you'd like to print directly on them before mailing them out.
 This is actually easier than it sounds.
-Here's a guide on how to do that in Microsoft Word as well as Open Office.
+Here's a guide on how that in Microsoft Word.